What to Do in Hanoi

 Top things to do in Hanoi

-The Old Quarter, or otherwise known as Hoan Kiem District, is a square kilometre of congested streets which were once closed off behind the city walls.
+The Old Quarter of Hanoi, or otherwise known as Hoan Kiem District, is a square kilometre of congested streets which were once closed off behind the city walls.
 It is considered not only the main tourist hub but also the business centre of Hanoi too.

 Although there are a lot of attractions within the Old Quarter, the best thing you can do is simply to wander the streets and get suitably lost.
 You are guaranteed to stumble upon no end of photo worthy opportunities whilst absorbing the chaos that is everyday life in Hanoi.
 Figure out how to cross the packed streets as cars, scooters and bikes avoid you like a school of fish, or simply sit in a café and watch how others do it!